 1. Schöner Náci, September 2002.
 I’ll never forget the magical year I spent in Slovakia’s gritty capital.
 Although a relatively small city, upon arrival it felt like I’d been dropped into some gargantuan Soviet bloc jungle where a dense concoction of dark, grey and unsmiling was the order of the day.
-Thankfully, the city’s tight compact old town saved the day with its historical buildings, artsy cafes and grungy bar scene.
+Thankfully the city’s tight, compact old town saved the day with its historical buildings, artsy cafes and grungy bar scene.
 A collection of cutesy historic statues added much to the district’s enchantment too.
-This one stands in honour of Ignac Lamar, a renowned Bratislava vagrant whom the locals supported with free food and occasional cleaning work.
-Famously friendly and charming, if not a little mad, he was a regular city sight.
+This one stands in honor of Ignac Lamar, a renowned Bratislava vagrant whom the locals supported with free food and occasional cleaning work.
+Famously friendly and charming, if not a little mad, he was a regular city sight until his death in 1967.
 Strolling around in his tails and top hat, he would greet everyone he passed and never gave up an opportunity to kiss a lady’s hand.

 2. The Paparazzi Statue, September 2002.
 Paparazzi was one of Bratislava’s swankiest restaurants, though us English teachers never actually made it there for a meal.
 This guy, commissioned by the restaurant itself, was another popular old town landmark.
 A few years back I was saddened to hear the restaurant had closed down.
 Horrifically, the owners took the statue away with them!!!
 I’m not sure if it’s since made a comeback, but I was encouraged to read that city officials were trying to negotiate its return.